 An LPN program is a relatively short time commitment for people who are interested in starting in the nursing field.
-Some people might pursue their LPN certification through an accredited program as opposed to pursuing an associate’s degree if they are trying to save time and money.
-Since these programs might be offered at vocational schools or even at hospitals, they may be more flexible for prospective nurses who are working during coursework or who need to take classes in evenings or on weekends.
+Some people might pursue their LPN certification prior to pursuing an associate’s degree if they are trying to save time and money.
+Since these programs are offered at vocational schools, community colleges, and hospitals, they may be more flexible for prospective nurses who are working during coursework or who need to take classes in evenings or on weekends.

 LPN Program Requirements and Prerequisites

 Each LPN or LVN program will have its own requirements, but the minimum requirement for most accredited LPN programs is a high school diploma or GED.
 In addition, many programs will require that students take some prerequisite courses such as biology, English composition, and anatomy and physiology.
-Some programs might have requirements based on GPA or standardized (ACT or SAT) scores.
+Some programs might have requirements based on GPA or ACT or SAT scores.
 No prior work experience is usually necessary.
 Some programs require students to be certified nursing assistants (CNAs) to be admitted.

-Prospective LPNs should be good with people and possess a desire to help people.
-They should also have excellent communication skills, organizational skills, and deal well with stress, since the nursing field can be tiring and demanding.
-LPNs often work long shifts and may work unstable schedules, which change each week, so it helps to be flexible.
+Prospective LPNs and LVNs should be good with people and possess a desire to help people.
+They should also have excellent communication skills and organizational skills, and deal well with stress since the nursing field can be tiring and demanding.
+LPNs often work long shifts and may work rotating schedules that change each week, so it helps to be flexible.

 LPN Program Coursework

 The coursework for an LPN program will vary by school or program.
 After general education requirements, LPN programs usually include coursework such as:

 - Introduction to the Human Body